How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 The Online Books Page – Subjects

-Most book links in this very large and well-organized site appear to open books in the HathiTrust archive (see below).
+Most book links in this very large and well-organized site appear to open books in the HathiTrust digital library (see below).
 You have three ways to search for books online on your topic: Type a subject into the search box, browse an alphabetical index of subjects, or use the Library of Congress call number system.
-Most users will only be able to open the HathiTrust items that are in the public domain (see ‘The Public Domain: What Is It?’ above).
+You can find titles of books up to recent years, but most users will only be able to open those HathiTrust items that are in the public domain (see ‘The Public Domain: What Is It?’ above).

 Library of Congress Online Catalog

-This catalog of America’s largest library contains a huge number of books published in the U.S. and elsewhere, and the online subject search tool is not complicated.
-Use the ‘advanced’ mode (in ‘search options‘, under the top search bar) to limit results by date and language.
+This catalog of America’s largest physical library contains a huge listing of books published in the U.S. and elsewhere, and the online subject search tool is not complicated.
+Use the ‘advanced’ mode (in ‘search options‘, under the top search bar) to filter results by date and language.
 Sometimes search results include a link to a digital version of a public domain book at Internet Archive.
 If the book contains a bibliography, that is noted.
-The catalog conveniently allows you to send search results to your personal email account.

 OCLC WorldCat Catalog